 The “Compile Cmd Line” field is used to specify the command line which is used to compile source code and produce an “executable program file” in the language.

 The “Executable Filename” field is used to tell PC2 the name (or more correctly, the form of the name) of the output (executable program) file produced by the compilation process.
-PC2 clears its internal execution directory of any instance of the specified executable file prior to compilation, and checks for the existence of the specified executable file following compilation.
+PC2 clears its internal execution directory of any instance of the specified executable file prior to compilation and checks for the existence of the specified executable file following compilation.
 It interprets the existence of a new executable file as evidence of successful compilation.

 The “Program Execution Command Line” field is used to specify the (form of the) command line required to execute (run) the resulting program.
 Execution is only performed if the preceding steps were successful in producing a new executable file.